aws/eks-distro-build-tooling/projects/golang/go/development/docs/eks_go_patching_runbook.md

       In some cases, the issue may not apply ot the EKS Go use case; in which case, we will not take the patch.
       The most common case is if the issue affects only `GOOS=js` and `GOARCH=wasm`.
 We neither build or support EKS Go on Web Assembly.
       However, unless it's obvious that it does not apply to us (e.g. `GOARCH=wasm`), we should take the patch.

+      If we decide not to take a patch for a particular version, the relevant Github issue ([like this](https://github.com/aws/eks-distro-build-tooling/issues/703)) for that version must be closed with a description of why we decided not to take it.
+This will be our source of truth of why we're skipping that patch for that version.

 1. __Generate the patch__
    1. __check out the appropriate upstream tag__